infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 Type declarations allow functions to require that parameters are of a certain type at call time.
 If the given value is of the incorrect type, then an error is generated: in PHP 5, this will be a recoverable fatal error, while PHP 7 will throw a `TypeError` exception.
 But we don't use or encourage using PHP < 7 in our projects.

 To specify a type declaration, the type name should be added before the parameter name.
-The declaration can be made to accept NULL values if the default value of the parameter is set to NULL.
+The declaration can be made to accept `NULL` values if the default value of the parameter is set to `NULL`.

 To enable strict typings in PHP, you need to set a `declare` directive at the top of your file, before `namespace` definition